|Hand's Coaching Career|

 |1991-93||West Virginia Wesleyan|

-A key coaching component in some of the most explosive offenses in NCAA history, Herb Hand reunites with Gus Malzahn for the 2016 season, joining Malzahn's Auburn coaching staff as offensive line coach.
+A key coaching component in some of the most explosive offenses in NCAA history, Herb Hand reunited with Gus Malzahn prior to the 2016 season as Auburn's offensive line coach.

 Hand coached the offensive line at Vanderbilt from 2010-13, adding run game coordinator duties in 2013.
 In 2013, VU's offensive line blocked for 34 rushing touchdowns, including a school-record 14 by running back Jerron Seymour.
 Hand helped Wesley Johnson earn all-SEC honors in 2012 and 2013 and Johnson earned SEC Offensive Lineman of the Week a VU record four times before being selected in the fifth round of the 2014 NFL Draft by the Pittsburgh Steelers.
 The Commodores' Ryan Seymour was selected by the Seattle Seahawks in the 2013 NFL Draft.

 Hand's 2011-12 offensive lines were instrumental in Zac Stacy breaking the Vanderbilt season and career (3,143 yards) rushing records.

 Prior to Vanderbilt, Hand worked three years at Tulsa, serving as assistant head coach, offensive coordinator and line coach.
 Hand helped guide Tulsa to consecutive GMAC Bowl appearances behind one of the NCAA's most explosive spread offenses.

 As Tulsa's co-offensive coordinator along with Gus Malzahn, Hand coached an offensive line that paved the way for the nation's top ranked offense in 2007 and 2008.
 He was a finalist for national offensive line coach of the year in 2008.